Partron1/portfolio/README.md

 I help organizations turn complex data into clear insights and smarter decisions.
 I enjoy building dashboards, automating workflows, and finding ways to make operations more efficient and sustainable.

 **Services**
-- ***Build interactive dashboards and data pipelines to inform decisions***
+- ***Build data pipelines to Extract Transform and Load data and interactive dashboards to inform business decisions***
 - ***Design and automate AI workflows that scale impact***
 - ***Lead cross-functional programs aligned with climate and sustainability goals***

-Let’s connect and solve problems that matter with data, purpose, and innovation.

 **My Project**
 *Take a glimpse on some few projects I'v worked on:*